Streeting warns doctors’ strikes could collapse NHS amid flu surge

 Streeting warns doctors’ strikes could collapse NHS – but BMA chief insists walkouts won’t put patients at risk

-Dr Tom Dolphin told The Independent ‘the same model that has worked for all the previous strikes to keep patients safe will apply’ during next week’s pre-Christmas walkout, which comes amid surging flu cases
+Tom Dolphin says ‘the same model that has worked for all the previous strikes to keep patients safe will apply’ during next week’s planned walkout, which comes amid surging flu cases

-Wes Streeting has said he is “genuinely fearful” for the NHS if next week’s resident doctors strike goes ahead, warning that he could not guarantee patients would not come to harm as flu cases rise.
+Wes Streeting has expressed his “genuine fears” for the NHS if next week’s resident doctors’ strike goes ahead, warning that he could not guarantee the safety of patients during a severe rise in flu cases.

-The health secretary claimed flu is causing “probably the worst pressure the NHS has faced since Covid” and agreed that the collapse of the health service is “effectively” at “one minute to midnight”.
+The health secretary claimed flu is causing “probably the worst pressure the NHS has faced since Covid”, with the collapse of the health service at “one minute to midnight”.

 Mr Streeting warned the numbers could triple by the peak and described the scenes in hospital as “inexcusable”, stressing that the strike action could be the “Jenga piece that collapses the tower”.